You are listening to the Sean Hannity Radio Show Podcast.

 I actually talked to Dennis Rodman not that long ago.

-I said, What are you doing sucking up to that dictator of North Korea?
+I said, what are you doing sucking up to that dictator of North Korea?

-He goes, No, man, it's I like that.
+He goes, no, man, I like that.

 He starts arguing with me.